 - Delta Delights

 As you tour the Delta Delights Trail, the relaxed atmosphere of Northwest Louisiana is contagious.
-The food reflects this vibe with warming corn bread, delicious catfish, crawfish and lots of fresh garden items like peaches.
+The food reflects this vibe with warming cornbread, delicious catfish, crawfish and lots of fresh garden items like peaches.
 In West Monroe, tour the picturesque, family-owned Landry Vineyards in the hills outside of town and enjoy samples of their unique wines.
 For more information and things to do and see, visit Monroe-West Monroe.
 After touring around Ruston, known for their sweet peaches, don’t forget to stop by Mitcham Farms and pick up any of their peach preserves, cobblers, sauces or dessert mixes for the road.